roycan/roycan.github.io/_drafts/2018-diary.md

 7. test that everything works

 This can be for the instructional materials that I'll be authoring.
 Any updates can be done piece-meal.

+## Sept 16

+# OVCAIS vision

+I know what to do.
+Let's see the vision for HRDO

+The end goal is to have them in an upward spiral of technical savvyness with very stable and strong foundations.

+The is state has a web application with proper tests and is setup for continuous integration.
+It uses up to date security through a stable web framework.

+Functionality is then added safely through a efficient design generation process.

+Development is conducted through an engaging atmosphere of mutual development.

+As a developer, I do not want to hold the prerequisite knowledge of the intricacies of the system that I am developing, chances are, I may not be able to grasp it within an acceptable amount of time anyway.
+I'll have end-users (EU) and subject area experts (SME) for that.

+My job then is to
+1. roll out the design generation process
+1. bring the development process up to a stage that I am certain
+2. teach EU/SME enough programming to communicate clearly the processes that they are certain
+3. merge the Dev and EU output in visual manner
+4. use and refine
+5. teach maintenance and move on